Course Information

 1 Students will be able to critically engage with both mainstream and contemporary IR theories.
 This includes familiarization with the foundations of these theories, as well as the capability to assess the primary divergences and convergences among them.

 3 Even though this course is designed as a lecture-based class, interactive in-class discussions are highly encouraged by the lecturer.
-In-class discussions and material data (documentaries, short videos, copies of important historical/official documents, relevant webpages, audio and visual) provided by the lecturer are recommended to enhance students’ in-depth assessment of IR theorizing and develop communication skills and analytical thinking capabilities.
+In-class discussions aim to enhance students’ in-depth assessment of IR theorizing and develop communication skills and analytical thinking capabilities.

 4 Students are expected to connect and apply theoretical knowledge to contemporary international political issues.